 Seven: Get support.
 As mentioned, I help people using hypnotherapy for public speaking.
 You might also want to go on a course for public speaking, speak to somebody who’s done a lot of public speaking or simply practice your speech in front of trusted friends.
 Like any anxiety, it is good to talk it through with other people and to really think about what you’re fearful or scared about.

-I use hypnotherapy to help people with public speaking fear.
+I use hypnotherapy in London to help people with public speaking fear.
 I also use aspects of cognitive behavioural therapy (CBT).
 If you would like to hear more about hypnotherapy for public speaking fear, get in touch today.

 I look forward to seeing you give presentations and speeches with calm, confidence and a smile.
+For information about my anxiety sessions in London click here.